brian32768/react-simplemap/README.md

 Get the current version number from the npm version command and use it here, without the leading 'v'.

     npm login
+    tasks/publish.sh 0.2.18

-    tasks/publish.sh 0.2.18      ``this will put the release contents in build/ git checkout master
+tasks/publish will put the release contents in build/

 Do NOT run "npm publish" in the top level folder.
 It will publish too much!
 The tasks/publish command will run "npm build-package" and "npm publish" for you.